dcermak/rpm-spec-language-server/README.rst

 file.
 It can either use the locally installed copy from the ``rpm`` package or (if the documentation has not been installed) from a locally cached version in ``~/.cache/rpm/spec.md``.
-The language server will fetch the ``spec.md`` from the upstream github repository if neither of the previous options.
+The language server will fetch the ``spec.md`` from the upstream github repository if neither of the previous options works.

 Container Mode